steveive8/OCDNet/README.md

 # OCDNet
 Obsessive Convolutional Desne Net

-## Created by Steve Ive
+Created by Steve Ive

 ---

 OCDNet is generated for large scale images classification, which shows about 20% better performaces than State-Of-Art Models 2021(VGG, Resnet... etc)

-OCDNet uses parataxis CNN architecture, which is the Convolution Layer layed parallelly like as a node of Linear Layer.
+OCDNet uses parataxis CNN architecture, which the Convolution Layers are layed parallelly like as a node of Linear Layer.

 ---